 Take advantage of lead scoring

 Utilizing lead scoring for user actions in your trial will help you identify who should be converted before the trial ends.
 You can segment your users according to their level of engagement and then send offers to them.
-For example, you can say that he can save one month fee if he subscribes in the first 5 days of your trial.
+For example, you can say that he can save a monthly fee if he subscribes in the first 5 days of your trial.